 Why You Should Set Up Google Analytics Smart Goals

-Smart Goals are easy to set up, and even if you are unsure about using them for your AdWords account, there is no harm in at least having them in your back pocket.
+Smart Goals are easy to set up.
+Even if you are unsure about using them for your Google Ads account, there is no harm in at least having them in your back pocket.
 The sooner they start collecting data, the better.

-To be eligible for Smart Goals, your Google Analytics account must be linked to an AdWords account.
-The linked AdWords account must also send at least 500 clicks to your website in the last 30 days.
+To be eligible for Smart Goals, your Google Analytics account must be linked to a Google Ads account.
+The linked Google Ads account must also send at least 500 clicks to your website over the last 30 days.

 Learn more about the setup process from Google.
 The Smart Goal option can be found under the regular Goals tab in Google Analytics (Admin > View > Goals).